 Keep On Going

-All of this can become distorted into stubbornness and close-mindedness.
+All of this can become distorted into stubbornness and closed-mindedness.
 We have a wrong understanding and become so stubborn that nobody can correct us – this is sometimes translated as “wrong view.”
 We hold something incorrect and are so stubborn about it that we are hostile to and will attack anyone who tries to say something different.

 Until we’re Buddhas, we have to try and understand things more and more deeply.
 So we are always told, “Never be satisfied with your level of understanding, with your level of achievement, because you can always go deeper, always achieve higher, until you become a Buddha.”
 So even when we have correct understanding, it might not be the deepest understanding.
 Trijang Rinpoche, one of the teachers of His Holiness the Dalai Lama, used to say, “I’ve read the Lam-rim chen-mo (The Grand Presentation of the Graded Stages of the Path by Tsongkhapa – a fundamental and huge text) a hundred times, and every time I’ve read it, I’ve gotten a different and deeper understanding.”
 This is a good example of how, despite getting a correct understanding to begin with, we need to continue going deeper and deeper.